 Risk management relates to the understanding and active management of risks associated with all areas of the business and the associated operating environment.
-Investments are primarily exposed to interest rate, price, credit, foreign currency, and liquidity risk.
+Investments are primarily exposed to interest rate, price, credit, foreign currency, liquidity and valuation risks.
 The Plan has set formal goals, policies, and operating procedures that establish an asset mix among equity and fixed income, require diversification of investments within categories, and set limits on the size of exposure to individual investments and counter parties.